“The Beatitudes” series: (post #2)

 “Blessed are those who mourn, for they shall be comforted.”
-Matthew 5:4
+Matthew 5:4 (N.K.J.V.)

 The Greek word for “mourn” in this verse is pentheo, which specifically refers to the strongest, most intensive kind of mourning.
-In the Septuagint, the Greek version of the Old Testament, this word is used to describe Jacob’s grief when he thought his beloved son Joseph was dead (Genesis 37:34).
+In the Septuagint, which is the Greek version of the Old Testament, this word is used to describe Jacob’s grief when he thought his beloved son Joseph was dead (Genesis 37:34).

 I lean toward thinking that Jesus was emphasizing that He was the answer for death.
 Mourning has always walked hand in hand with death.
 Perhaps then Jesus was saying, “There’s now One on the scene who can provide the greatest comfort to those who have lost loved ones.”

 In the Luke version of the sermon, Jesus says nothing about those who mourn.
 Instead, He says, “Blessed are you who weep now, for you shall laugh” (Luke 6:21).
-But just as mourning walks hand in hand with death, weeping walks hand in hand with mourning.
+Well, just as mourning walks hand in hand with death, weeping walks hand in hand with mourning.
 Therefore, it isn’t hard to link “Blessed are those who mourn” and “Blessed are you who weep now” together.
 The fact that Jesus got more individually specific in the Luke version by using the word “you” seems to be a case of tailoring a sermon to fit an audience.

 I’ve preached more funerals than I can remember, and in each one I tried to bring some comfort to the family.
 I have to say, though, that the greatest comfort I ever gave anybody came from assuring them that the soul of their Christian loved one was with the Lord in heaven.
 Such funerals preach themselves.
 And it is because of these experiences that I can say with certainty that Jesus really does provide comfort for the blessed (the saved) who mourn the deaths of their fellow brothers and sisters in Christ.